-Repost: Written by me, originally published on peoplink.org
+Repost: Written by me, originally published by PEOPLink

 Among the many misperceptions about African art is the thought that the traditions of African art survive only in antiquities.
 Cameroonian artists Edwin Fotachwi and Nchinda Wanjel Frances are just two examples of how the traditions of African sculpture are thriving without compromise.